 Over the past 18 years there have been a number of changes from personnel to company names and location, Vineyard Ministries International became Vineyard Music UK Ltd under Vineyard Music Global and now Vineyard Records UK, moving from London to Hull.

 Day to Day: I am involved with anything financial to do with Vineyard Records UK – invoices, sales, purchases, payments, payroll, paying songwriters and VAT returns.
-I am also Company Secretary, Office Manager and Publishing Manager – including contracting new songs and the collection royalty income from our songs, licensing our songs of others to use.
+I am also Company Secretary and Office Manager and I oversee the collection of royalty income from our songs and the licensing our songs for others to use.
 One day a week I look after the day to day finances of Vineyard Churches UK&I. Finally and most importantly I make the coffee and occasionally cook for the office!

 I’m VRUK’s resident geek – covering pretty much anything that makes noise or looks pretty; I can be found tinkering with the website, video editing, coming up with designs for events or packaging, tracking demos in the studio or running sound at our events.